James Forman: Awareness of racism

 James' first experience with lynching came when a white man showed up on his doorstep, asking for food and asking that they not tell anyone where he was.
 The next day, news spread that a white man had been lynched although Forman never learned why.
 When Forman was around the age of six he had his first experience with racial segregation.
 While visiting an aunt in Tennessee, Forman attempted to buy a Coca-Cola from a local drugstore.

 He was told that if he wanted to buy one that he would have to drink it in the back and not at the counter.

 Confused, Forman asked why and was told "Boy, you're a nigger."
 This was the first time in his life he realized that because of the color of his skin that there were "things [he] could and could not do, and other people had the 'right' to tell [him] what [he] could and could not do."

 In the summer of 1935, Forman moved to Chicago to live with his mother and step-father.
 That September he enrolled in St. Anselm's Catholic School, his first official schooling, and was immediately put into the second grade.
-He adjusted to his new life in Chicago fairly well, when playing with the neighborhood kids he would throw rocks and cans at white pedestrians and threw bricks off of roofs and onto police cars.
+When playing with the neighborhood kids he would throw rocks and cans at white pedestrians and threw bricks off of roofs and onto police cars.
 However, his new school put a lot of pressure on him to convert to Catholicism, with his Protestantism becoming a "great issue" by the 6th grade.
 Being the only Protestant at an all-Catholic school put James through "great emotional turmoil."
 He decided to transfer to the local public school, the Betsy Ross Grammar School.
 He did so well there that he was allowed to skip the first semester of the seventh grade.